Aman018-gif/asl-recognition/README.md

-# Real-Time American Sign Language Recognition using MediaPipe and Random Forest on Raspberry Pi
+# Real-Time American Sign Language Recognition Using MediaPipe and Random Forest on Raspberry Pi

 This project implements a real-time American Sign Language (ASL) recognition system using **MediaPipe** for hand landmark detection and **Random Forest** for classification.
-Designed for hardware deployment, the system runs efficiently on a **Raspberry Pi**, enabling low-cost, portable assistive technology.
+Designed for edge deployment, the system runs efficiently on a **Raspberry Pi**, enabling a low-cost, portable assistive technology solution.

 ---

 ## 📌 Abstract

-Hand sign recognition plays a critical role in gesture-based interfaces and accessibility tools.
+Hand sign recognition plays a crucial role in gesture-based interfaces and accessibility tools.
 This project presents a lightweight and accurate ASL recognition pipeline that processes static hand gestures using **21 hand landmarks** extracted via MediaPipe.
-Each landmark's 2D coordinates (x, y) are normalized, forming a 42-dimensional feature vector.
+The 2D coordinates of each landmark (x, y) are normalized to form a 42-dimensional feature vector.

 We evaluated five machine learning models:
 - Random Forest (🏆 best performance – 94.21%)